agustinlare/apigo/README.md

 # ApiGo

-Simple example of an API in `golang` that counts every hit
+A simple API in `golang` that counts every hit

 # Build and push
 ```=bash